 Relevant: Christmas Island

-The Carr family has requested approval to bring an Assistance Dog to Christmas Island (CI) to provide support and assistance for their teenage son, Luke.
+The Carr family has been approved to bring an Assistance Dog to Christmas Island (CI) to provide support for their teenage son, Luke, with strong community support for their application.

-Assistance Dogs are sometimes mistaken as pets but they are, in fact, specially trained animals that assist a person with a disability to alleviate its effects, in their public and personal life.
-They have unique public access rights and are trained to meet standards of hygiene and behaviour appropriate for an animal in a public place.
+It is important to understand that while Assistance Dogs are sometimes mistaken as pets, they are, in fact, specially trained animals that assist a person with a disability, in their public and personal life.
+Assistance Dogs have unique public access rights and are trained to meet standards of hygiene and behaviour appropriate for an animal in a public place.

-The Shire of CI would have the responsibility for ensuring compliance, including fencing requirements, under the Shire of Christmas Island Dogs Local Law 2018(Dog Law), and movement of a dog between mainland Australia and CI would be governed under the Department of Agriculture and Water Resources’ import conditions.
+he Shire of CI will have the responsibility for ensuring compliance, including fencing requirements, under the Shire of Christmas Island Dogs Local Law 2018(Dog Law).

 Mrs Natasha Griggs